sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: man_make_section_directory

    If true, make a section directory on build man page.
-Default is False.
+Default is True.

    .. versionadded:: 3.3
+   .. versionchanged:: 4.0

+      The default is changed to ``False`` from ``True``.

 .. _texinfo-options: